Q: What brought about your interest in hurricanes?

 Q: What was the worst hurricane to strike North Carolina?

-A: The answer(s) to this question depend upon the definition of “worst.”
-Hurricane Floyd is the latest candidate.
-When it made landfall in September 1999, it was in a downward transition to a category-two storm.
-However, with streams and rivers of the eastern counties already filled from the summer rains, Floyd was a monstrous flood producer that is now recognized as the greatest disaster in North Carolina history.
-Before Floyd, Hurricane Fran, which made landfall near Cape Fear in September 1996, was the most destructive storm in North Carolina history.
-It left behind a trail of wreckage from the coast to the Capitol and beyond, with a total cost estimated to exceed $4 billion.
+A: The answer(s) to this question depend upon your definition of “worst.”
+(See the chart of the Deadliest, Costliest, and Most Intense Hurricanes in NC.)
+Hurricane Florence is the latest candidate, due to its widespread impact and $22 billion toll in NC.
+When it made landfall in September 2018, it was in downward transition to a category-one storm.
+Record-setting rains brought new river flood records across numerous southeastern counties in North Carolina and upper portions of South Carolina.
+Thirty inches of rain in some coastal areas made Florence a monstrous flood producer that could easily be considered the greatest disaster in North Carolina history.
+Prior to Florence, Hurricane Floyd in September 1999 was perhaps the state’s worst, with $6 billion in damages (1999 dollars) and 52 fatalities.
+Hurricane Fran, which made landfall near Cape Fear in September 1996, left behind a trail of wreckage from the coast to the Capitol and beyond, with a total cost estimated to exceed $4 billion.
 Hurricane Hugo, which struck the South Carolina beaches and moved through western North Carolina in September 1989, caused $1 billion in damages in the Tar Heel state and $7 billion overall.
 Hurricane Hazel, which struck Brunswick County in October 1954, didn’t match the dollar damages of Fran, but was a more powerful storm.
-Hazel was a category four hurricane with winds of 140 mph and a 17 foot storm surge.
+Hazel was a category four hurricane with winds of 140 mph and a 17-foot storm surge.
 Hurricane Fran was a category three.
 The hurricane of September 1883 is believed to have killed more people (53) than any other North Carolina hurricane.
-Other hurricanes in the past are likely to have equaled or surpassed Hazel’s strength, although these cannot be verified due to a lack of sufficient weather data.
+Other hurricanes in the past are likely to have equaled or surpassed Hazel’s strength, although these cannot be verified.
 Some likely candidates include the hurricanes of 1879, 1856, 1769, and 1752.
 No category five hurricane is known to have made landfall on the North Carolina coast.

 Q: What was Florida’s worst hurricane?

 A: Once again, several storms come to mind.
-Hurricane Andrew was by far the most destructive ($30 billion), damaging or destroying more property than any other hurricane in U.S. history until Hurricane Katrina struck Louisiana and Mississippi in 2005 ($80+ billion).
-The September Hurricane of 1928, which made landfall near Palm Beach, was the state’s most deadly disaster.
+(See the chart of the Deadliest, Costliest, and Most Intense Hurricanes in Florida.)
+Category five Hurricane Andrew was by far the most destructive ($30 billion in 1992 dollars), damaging or destroying more property than any other hurricane in U.S. history until Hurricane Katrina struck Louisiana and Mississippi in 2005 ($125 billion).
+In 2017, Category 4 Hurricane Irma topped Andrew’s toll with $50 billion in losses, with 7 direct fatalities in Florida.
+The September Hurricane of 1928, which made landfall near Palm Beach, was the state’s deadliest disaster.
 It killed over 2,000 people, most of whom drowned in the surging waters of Lake Okeechobee.
 The most powerful Florida hurricane, however, was the Labor Day Hurricane of 1935.
-It blasted the Keys with winds over 175 mph and established a record low for barometric pressure: 26.35 inches.
+It blasted the Keys with winds over 175 mph and established a record low for barometric pressure at landfall: 892 mb.
 It remains the most intense hurricane known to have made landfall in the United States.
+Hurricane Michael struck the panhandle in 2018 as a category 5, and with a pressure of 919 mb, became the third most intense U.S. hurricane landfall.

 Q: What did you find most intriguing about your hurricane research?